Krixhnnna/Floating_ChatApp/README.md

-# 🗨️ Floating Chat App
+# 🗨️ Floating Chat Bot

 A lightweight floating chat application that stays **always on top** of any application, allowing quick access through a customizable **hotkey**.